alex-gunning/php-sso/README.md

 # php-sso
-SSO with various systems using the CRON-session cookie technique.
+SSO with various systems using the CURL-session cookie technique.

 This is only the base plugin.
 Forks will be used for the various systems.